ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 validated for that message as authorized by the Domain Owner.
 Such authorization does not carry an explicit or implicit value assertion about that message or about the Domain Owner, and so a DMARC pass by itself does not guarantee that delivery to the recipient's Inbox would be safe or desirable.
-Furthermore, a mail-receiving organization that performs DMARC validation can choose to honor the Domain Owner's requested message handling for validation failures, but it is not required to do so.
-DMARC is commonly used as one input to more complex filtering decisions, and so the mail-receiving organization might choose different actions entirely.

 For a mail-receiving organization participating in DMARC, a message that passes DMARC validation is part of a message stream reliably associated with the Author Domain.
 Therefore, reputation assessment of that stream by the mail-receiving organization can assume the use of that Author Domain is authorized by the Domain Owner.

-A message that fails this validation is not necessarily associated with the Author Domain and should not affect its reputation.
+On the other hand, a message that fails this validation is not necessarily associated with the Author Domain and so should not affect the Author Domain's reputation.
+The phrase "not necessarily associated" was purposely chosen here, as it is importatnt to understand that some messages making authorized use of the Author Domain can still fail DMARC validation checks.  [@!RFC7960] and (#other-topics) of this document both discuss reasons why such failures may happen.
+Because of this, a mail-receiving organization that performs DMARC validation can choose to honor the Domain Owner's requested message handling for validation failures, but it is not required to do so.
+DMARC is commonly used as one input to more complex filtering decisions, and so the mail-receiving organization might choose different actions entirely.

 DMARC, in the associated [@!I-D.ietf-dmarc-aggregate-reporting] and [@!I-D.ietf-dmarc-failure-reporting] documents, also specifies a reporting framework.
 Using it, a mail-receiving